Europe Off the Beaten Path: Luxury destinations to avoid the tourists

 A short drive from Sorrento is Positano, a sister city on the Amalfi Coast (pictured in header).
 We caught a cab the following afternoon, and the driver offered to take us there and back for a reasonable price, allowing time to pass through the shops and soak in the stunning views.
 Our driver explained the legend behind the colorful buildings, which are said to be designed so that fishermen at sea could point out their houses when they returned home.

 To visit Lisbon, Portugal, is to become absolutely smitten.
-One of the last stops on our trip, we were captivated by the city’s gothic flare woven throughout every detail of its architecture.
+One of the last stops on our trip through Europe off the beaten path, we were captivated by the city’s gothic flare woven throughout every detail of its architecture.
 The buildings and cathedrals are colorful and intricate, ranging from pastels to detailed tile.
 The charismatic people, bustling windy streets, and breathtaking views deemed it as one our most cherished destinations.

 Within minutes of arriving in Bruges, you will feel as though you have walked into a fairy tale.
 Pastel buildings line the brick pathways, intersected by canals that reflect the enchanting charm that lingers throughout the city.